dlutz52/Homebrew-CPU-PCB/README.md

 U4, U5, U6, U7, U8 | 5 | 74LS163 | Digikey\296-3661-5-ND | Binary Counter\4 Bit\Positive Edge\16-PDIP
 U9, U10 | 2 | SST39SF040-70-4C-PHE | Digikey\SST39SF040-70-4C-PHE-ND | FLASH Memory\4Mbit\70ns\32-PDIP

 The LCD and its 16-pin male header are represented only with 3D models, but you need a 2004 LCD with a soldered 16-pin male header with a pitch of 2.54mm to plug into the 16 pin female header to complete this PCB.
+I have found the best place to get these is on eBay.
  Do NOT try to use a 2004 LCD with an I2C adapter on it.

-Most symbols/footprints/models are contained under the libraries directory.
+Most symbols/footprints/models are contained under the 'libraries' directory.
 Capacitors, resistors and LEDs use KiCad symbols/footprints/models.

-Models will display an appropriate socket under the ICs but these can be omitted.
+Models will display an appropriate socket under the ICs but these can be omitted on the PCB - they are used to make it easier to replace any components should they need it in the future.
 The only exceptions are the sockets for the SST39SF040 FLASH chips.
-These chips can be changed out for different program\lookup combinations.
+These chips can be changed out for different program\lookup combinations, so you do not want to solder them to the PCB.
 I would recommend using 32-pin sockets from Aries Electronics or something equivalent, for example, Digikey\A410AE-ND.